 What is therapy?

 You may be thinking something like, "Me?
 Us?
 In therapy?
 C'mon, you're kidding, right?"
 Well, you are actually reading this, so lets at least see what this therapy stuff is about...

 If you feel sick, you go to a doctor.
 If you want to learn how to play piano, you take piano lessons.
 Therapy is a mixture of both ideas: you can discover what's wrong and learn how to do things differently so you can get different results in your life.

-- If you feel sad, unhappy, frustrated, anxious, afraid, hurt, angry, or anything other than the way you would prefer to feel, you can work with a therapist to help you figure out how to stop feeling that way and create a preferred future for yourself.
+- If you feel sad, unhappy, frustrated, anxious, afraid, hurt, angry, or anything other than the way you would prefer to feel, you can work with a therapist to help you figure out how to stop feeling that way and create a better life for yourself.

 You come in to find support, answers, peace, joy, compassion, and happiness.
 Your therapist helps you find all those things within yourself.
 They are in there somewhere!
 Feeling, adapting, growing, and changing are unique, personal experiences that belong only to you.
 A skilled therapist helps you define, create and navigate your own unique personal growth process, offering guidance, expertise, tools, suggestions, support and encouragement along the way.
 I believe half of your therapist's job is to help you figure stuff out.
 The other half is helping you help yourself.
 You know what I mean--the "teach someone to fish..." thing.

 If this sounds like something you might benefit from, please click here to contact me to arrange a confidential appointment.
 Thanks for reading; I hope this answers some of your questions.
 More answers may be found in the FAQ, in other areas of this site, or by calling or emailing me.